KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/5_Simulation_Loop.md

 ```
 {: data-lang="Python"}

-- **Solver**: Next is the `Solvers` block.
+- **Solver**: Next is the `Solver` block.
 As with `Modelers`, we will present a preview of solvers in section 3, but we can start to see some interesting things that should ring a bell on us: It Imports and prepares the modelpart.

-    If youu remember, we have stated several times that the solver was in charge of reading modelparts because it has de list of variables, and is here that the code reads our modelpart.
+    If you remember, we have stated several times that the solver was in charge of setting up the modelparts because it has de list of variables.

-    Aside from reading, we will also prepare the modelpart making the necessary changes to addapt it to a specific solver, and finally add the correct degrees of freedom.
+    Aside from setting up, it will also prepare the modelpart making the necessary changes to addapt it to a specific solver, and finally add the correct degrees of freedom.

 ```python
 # Solver